TheLegendary1248/the-board-sane/README.md

 ### A website application intended to be like Ever Note, One Note, Milanote and Trello

 Major Technologies Used
-Front End: React - Create From Create React App
+Front End: React - Created From Create React App command
 Back End: Node JS
 Database: MongoDB
 Hosting: Firebase(frontend) / Cloud Run(backend)